pmikstacki/bsharp/docs/parser/overview.md

 4. **User-Friendly Messages**: Clear, actionable error messages for developers

 This design makes the parser robust and helpful for development and debugging.
 Code generation/compilation is out of scope for now; the parser and analysis crates form the current focus of the toolkit.

+---

+## See Also

+- [Keywords and Tokens](./keywords-and-tokens.md) – keyword helpers, word boundaries, trivia handling